Radiofrequency Thermal Ablation of Osteoid Osteomas

 • Lesions within 1cm of a major neurovascular bundle

-• Inabilityto withstand deep sedation
+• Inability to withstand deep sedation

 Discussion

 On CT, there are no immediate signs of cure.
 In about 50% of patients, the lesion undergoes complete sclerosis at the end of six months, partial sclerosis in another 25% and no change in 25%.
 Therefore procedure success is purely measured on clinical grounds; i.e. disappearance of the typical pain associated with the lesion.
-On MRI,
+On MRI, marrow edema is often seen around the site of ablation, demarcating

 Conclusion